 THE LUXURY SAFARI COMPANY’s Top South Africa Holiday Ideas (Click here to see more suggested safaris in South Africa)

-Luxury South Africa safaris vary hugely in style, landscape and game species as the Republic of South Africa is made up of nine provinces which are all completely different.
-Easily reached from London Heathrow (direct to Johannesburg or Cape Town), luxury South Africa holidays are usually made up of Cape Town and the Garden Route, followed by a thrilling safari in the Kruger or Eastern Cape, or a Kruger Safari followed by a luxurious Indian Ocean beach retreat in Mozambique, Mauritius or the Seychelles.
+Luxury South African safaris vary hugely in style, landscape and game species as the Republic of South Africa is made up of nine provinces which are all completely different.
+Easily reached from London Heathrow/New York (direct to Johannesburg or Cape Town), luxury South Africa holidays are usually made up of Cape Town and the Garden Route, followed by a thrilling safari in the Kruger or Eastern Cape, or a Kruger Safari followed by a luxurious Indian Ocean beach retreat in Mozambique, Mauritius or the Seychelles.

 South Africa is located at the southern tip of Africa and is probably Africa’s most famous country especially as a destination for a luxury safari, with a 2,798 kilometres of coastline on the Atlantic and Indian Oceans.
 To the north lie Namibia, Botswana and Zimbabwe, to the east Mozambique and Swaziland while Lesotho is surrounded by South Africa Territory.